 There is a big difference between the Makena Beaches also known as Big Beach and Little Beach.

-Put simply, little beach is a nude beach.
-I was shocked walking in because I had no idea before hand that everyone would be naked.
+Put simply, Little Beach is a nude beach.
+I was shocked walking in because I had no idea ahead of time that most of the other visitors would be naked.
 It was interesting, but definitely not my jam.

 Big Beach (Makena Beach) is not a nude beach.
-It is more of a family beach with great waves, and beautiful sand and water.
+It is more of a family beach with great waves, beautiful sand, and sparkling turqoise water.

 Big Beach and Little Beach are two of Maui’s most popular bodysurfing and bodyboarding beaches.